thu-ml/tianshou/docs/tutorials/batch.rst

 What Does Batch Contain
 ^^^^^^^^^^^^^^^^^^^^^^^

-.. sidebar:: The structure of a Batch shown by a tree

-     ..
-Figure:: ../_static/images/batch_tree.png

 The content of ``Batch`` objects can be defined by the following rules.

 1. A ``Batch`` object can be an empty ``Batch()``, or have at least one key-value pairs. ``Batch()`` can be used to reserve keys, too.
 See :ref:`key_reservations` for this advanced usage.